georgeerol/CsvWevApp/README.md

 - `dev.model.csv_web_model`: This file contains definition of what data our application deals with, and ways to interact with that data.
                              It contains the `CsvWebAppFileModel` and  CsvWebAppCsvModel classes.
                              A one-to-many relationship where a file(`csv_web_app_file` table) is associate with one or more csv data(`csv_web_app_csv` table).
-- `dev.service.csv_web_service` : This files define how clients interact with the CsvWebAPP REST API.
+- `dev.service.csv_web_service` : This file defines how clients interact with the CsvWebAPP REST API.
                                   It defines the endpoints where clients send requests, such as upload, download, display, get stats and get files.
 - `setup.app_setup.py`: This file setup config information base on the `config/config.yaml`.
-- `dev.util`: This folder contains all the utilities functions that the CsvWebAbb needs to run.
+- `dev.util`: This folder contains all the utilities that the CsvWebAbb needs to run.
 - `dev.temp`: This folder contains all the prepare file that are set to be downloaded from the Download Service.
 ## Backend Class  Diagram
 ![ClassDiagram](./misc/CsvWepAppClassDiagram.png)